KarstSkarn/ChAIScrapper/README.md

 ## Hosting multiple bots in the same computer
 The Chromium version of ChAIScrapper allows the user to host multiple bots in the same computer since each one depends uniquely of a standalone Chromium executable.
 In order to do this you just need to copy the entire ChAIScrapper folder somewhere else and edit the "ChAIScrapperChromiumLauncher.bat" file.
 Assign any other port (By default is 9992; you can choose any other port that is not currently in use) and change that port number also in the ChAISData.xml file editing it with Notepad.
 Then when you launch and execute this copied ChAIScrapper folder it will behave as if the other one doesn't exist allowing multiple bots to be hosted in the same computer.
 Each one using a different port and folder copy.

+## Adding administrative privileges
+In order to add administrative privileges you just need to open the ChAISCustomization.xml file.
+There you may add in the list (Which has a bunch of entries with just zeroes to serve as a stencil) the Discord UserIDs that you want to have administrative privileges (Yours included preferibly).

+Once you have administrative privileges you can add or remove users by just using "!admin UID".

+## Adding users to the ignore list
+By default the bot ignores itself and that behaviour can't be changed (For obvious reasons; otherwise it would start and endless loop with itself).

+You can add or remove users to the ignore list by editing ChAISCustomization.xml list and restarting the program or by using the command "!ignore UID".
+The messages sent by the users or bots which have those IDs won't be processed at all (Including DMs!).

+## Changing how the Bot changes its name and profile picture
+You can disable the automatic profile picture / nickname change by editing the file ChAISCustomization.xml file.

+Alternatively you can also change how the bot changes its name by editing the "stencil" stated in that file.
+Take in mind that will replace the word "USERNAME" by the bot actual name.

+## Editing the initial bot briefing
+By default the bot has a briefing which will use in order to add some context to the situation.
+The prompting of this briefing **is asked to the user every time** the program initializes.

+This allows bypassing this if the chat was already used for Discord's purpose.
+You can edit this briefing by editing on any text editor the file "InitialBotBriefing.txt" which is automatically generated the first time the ".exe" file is executed.

+## DMs mechanics
+The way the bot works is that gives absolute priority to DMs.
+When its answering to DMs it won't answer on the main text channel so it's not possible to have 100% the bot answering on both sides at the same time (We, the humans can't do it anyway).

+The only time the bot won't be able to answer DMs is when is watching YouTube videos.

+### Hint
+It works better with "Meow" AI model since it gives faster and shorter answers thus making it more realistic.

 ## Common FAQ